High-speed rail in Portugal: Current infrastructure

 Map of current railway infrastructure in Portugal.

 The Northern Line was modernised to allow trains to run at 220 km/h between Lisbon-Alverca, Vila Franca de Xira–Santarém, Pombal–Alfarelos and Mealhada–Espinho, and to allow full use of the tilting to achieve speeds between 140–180 km/h in the remaining intermediate sections.
 Work is underway to continue to bring these intermediate stretches up to standards.

 The Southern Line was modernised to allow trains to run at 220 km/h between Lisbon-Pinhal Novo and Grândola–Funcheira; work is underway in a new variant between Pinhal Novo-Grandola to allow seamless 220 km/h running all the way from Lisboa to Funcheira (150 km).
 Alfa Pendular trains with their top speed of 220 km/h are in fact the only reason the top speed is 220 km/h.
 The tilting trains run in most slower sections at 20/40 km/h above conventional trains speeds.
-On high speed sections conventional trains run at 200 km/h and Tilting trains at their 220 km/h top speed.
+On high speed sections conventional trains run at 200 km/h and tilting trains at their 220 km/h top speed.
 The true speed limit on these long sections is well above 220 km/h.

 In February 2011, trains began using the Alcácer Bypass, cutting 6.7 km of the Southern Line through means of a 29 km line that includes a bridge across the Sado River.
-Trains will be able to travel at 200 km/h along the section, or 220 km/h with tilting technology.
-The new bypass will cut 10 min from the journey times of trains traveling south from Lisbon towards the Algarve.
+Trains are able to travel at 200 km/h along the section, or 220 km/h with tilting technology.
+The new bypass has cut 10 minutes from the journey times of trains traveling south from Lisbon towards the Algarve.

-Trains run hourly between Lisbon and Porto, most being Alfa Pendular (3 stops at Coimbra, Aveiro and Vila Nova de Gaia); other Alfa Pendular and some InterCity (which loco hauled 200 km/h trains with 5/14 cars) call at 6 to 9 intermediate stops.

-Additionally some Alfa Pendular and Intercity trains run north to Guimarães and Braga and others go down the south line to service Faro, which is served by two Porto - Lisboa - Faro Alfa Pendulars and three Lisbon - Faro InterCity (limited to 160 km/h due to the refurbished Sorefame coaches used on the route).
+Trains run hourly between Lisbon and Porto, most being Alfa Pendular, with the fastest one only featuring intermediate 3 stops (at Coimbra, Aveiro and Vila Nova de Gaia).
+Other Alfa Pendular and some InterCity (loco-hauled 200 km/h trains with 5/14 cars) call at 6 to 9 intermediate stops.
+Additionally some Alfa Pendular and Intercity trains run north to Guimarães and Braga and others go down the south line to service Faro, which is served by two Porto – Lisboa – Faro Alfa Pendulars and three Lisbon – Faro InterCities (limited to 160 km/h due to the refurbished Sorefame coaches used on the route).